Ciela-Institute/caustics/docs/index.rst

-.. caustic documentation master file, created by sphinx-quickstart on Thu Jun  1 09:33:32 2023.
+.. caustics documentation master file, created by sphinx-quickstart on Thu Jun  1 09:33:32 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.